 After replicating discount-rates and ATM forward, we consider the ATM volatility.

-In Figure \ref{fig:ATM_vol_An2}, we plot the ATM volatility from market Implied volatility with the ATM volatility from the calibration of the L\'evy model (black dashed line), the Additive Logistic (cyan continuous line), the L\'evy-fixed-ttm (green dot-dashed lines) and the Additive Bachelier model (blue dots and continuous line).
-The L\'evy-fixed-ttm and the Additive Bachelier model reproduce exactly the ATM volatility term structure, while both the L\'evy model and the Additive Logistic are not able to replicate the ATM volatility term structure.
+In Figure \ref{fig:ATM_vol_An2}, we plot the ATM volatility from market implied volatility (red, squares and continuous line) with the ATM volatility from the calibration of the L\'evy model (black dashed line), the additive logistic (cyan continuous line), the slice-by-slice (green dot-dashed lines) and the additive Bachelier model (blue dots and continuous line).
+The slice-by-slice and the additive Bachelier model reproduce exactly the ATM volatility term structure, while both the L\'evy model and the additive logistic are not able to replicate the ATM volatility term structure.

-Then, we can calibrate the Implied volatility surface for the models discussed.
+Then, we can calibrate the implied volatility surface for the models discussed.
 In Figure \ref{fig:surf_a_fette_An2}, we plot the volatility smile for all option maturities (without considering the first one), with value date the $29^\mathrm{th}$ of April 2020.
 We consider all options with moneyness $x$ in the range $[-30\,\$,30\,\$]$.
-We show the results of the L\'evy Bachelier (black dashed lines), the L\'evy-fixed-ttm (green dot-dashed lines), the Additive Logistic (cyan continuous lines) and the Additive Bachelier (blue dots), considering $\alpha=1/2$.
-We observe that results from the L\'evy model and the Additive Logistic model cannot be considered adequate, since they fail to be replicate the volatility smile in all the eight expiries.
-The calibration provided by ``L\'evy fixed ttm'' replicates accurately market data.
-Finally, the Additive Bachelier provides a quite good calibration of the Implied volatility surface over all considered expiries despite its parsimony.
+We show the results of the L\'evy Bachelier (black dashed lines), the slice-by-slice (green dot-dashed lines), the additive logistic (cyan continuous lines), and the additive Bachelier (blue dots), considering $\alpha=1/2$.
+We observe that results from the L\'evy model and the additive logistic model cannot be considered adequate, since they fail to replicate the volatility smile in all eight expiries.
+The calibration provided by slice-by-slice replicates market data accurately.
+Finally, the additive Bachelier provides a quite good calibration of the implied volatility surface over all considered expiries despite its parsimony.

-We compare the results for the four models observing the mean squared error (MSE) of model prices wrt market prices separately for each maturity $t$ (with moneyness in the interval $[-30\,\$,30\,\$]$).
-We plot in Figure \ref{fig:ATM_MSE_An2} the MSE from each model for all the expiries (except for the first one) present in the dataset.
+We compare the results for the four models observing the RMSE of model prices wrt market prices separately for each maturity $t$ (with moneyness in the interval $[-30\,\$,30\,\$]$).
+We plot in Figure \ref{fig:ATM_RMSE_An2} the RMSE from each model for all the expiries (except for the first one) present in the dataset.

-The best fit is achieved by the L\'evy-fixed-ttm description.
+The best fit is achieved by the slice-by-slice description.
 However, it is not a coherent model for the whole volatility surface, as previously stated.